SamKenX-Hub-Community/SamKenX-go-applications/README.md

 ## Need help?

-If you get stuck and aren't able to resolve the issue by reading our [SamKenX WorkOS Go SDK documentation](https://docs.workos.samkenx.org/sdk/go) or [API reference](https://workos.samkenx.org/docs/reference), you can reach out to us at support@samkenx.workos.samkenx.oeg
+If you get stuck and aren't able to resolve the issue by reading our [SamKenX WorkOS Go SDK documentation](https://docs.workos.samkenx.org/sdk/go) or [API reference](https://workos.samkenx.org/docs/reference), you can reach out to us at support@samkenx.workos.samkenx.org